-The course will give learners a real, in-depth understanding of how computer technology works.
-The course will give you an insight into what goes on 'behind the scenes', including computer programming, which many learners find absorbing.
+The course will give learners a real, in-depth understanding of how computer technology works, providing insight as to what foes on 'behind the scenes', including computer programming or coding as it is also know.

-The course is by nature highly academic and will develop critical thinking, analysis and problem-solving skills through the study of computer programming.
-It will be an interesting way to develop these skills, which can be transferred to other subjects and even applied in day-to-day life.
-In this respect, the course will make an excellent preparation for learners who want to study or work in areas that rely on these skills, especially where they are applied.
-This is a highly academic GCSE and suitable for those students with a real enthusiasm for Computer science.
-It is recommended for those students in Maths set three or above.
+By its nature, this course is highly academic and will develop critical thinking, analysis and problem-solving skills through the study of computational thinking and algorithms.
+It is a stimulating way to develop these skill, which can be transferred to other subjects and can even be applied in day-to-day life.
+In this respect, the course will make excellent preparation for learners who want to study or work in areas that rely on these skills.
+This is a rigorous GCSE and suitable for those students with a real enthusiasm for Computer Science and technology.
+Due to the logical nature of the subject, Computer Science is recommended for students who are in Maths set three or above.

-The course provides excellent preparation for higher study and employment in the field of Computer Science.
-The increasing importance of information technologies means there will be a growing demand for professionals who are qualified in this area.
-Learners who have taken a GCSE in Computing and who then progress to study the subject at A-Level or university will have an advantage over their peers who are picking up the subject at these levels.
+The course provides excellent preparation for higher study and employment in the fields of Computer Science and software development, ust to name a few.
+The increasing importance of information technologies on a global scale means there is still a growing demand for professionals who are qualified in this area.
+Learners who have taken a GCSE in Computer Science and who then progress to study the subject at A-Level or at university will become some of the most eligible candidates in the current and evolving job market.